esphome/esphome/esphome/components/modbus_controller/readme.md

         offset: 0
         bitmask: default value is 0xFFFFF # some values are packed in a single response word.
 Bitmask can be used to extract the relevant parts
         name: 'Length of night'
-        modbus_functioncode: read_holding_registers
+        register_type: holding
         value_type: U_WORD
         scale_factor: 1.0
 ```

 modbus_sensor_schema extends the sensors schema and adds these parameters:
-  - modbus_functioncode: type of register
+  + modbus_functioncode: type of register
-  - address: start address of the first register in a range
+  + address: start address of the first register in a range
-  - offset: offset from start address in bytes.
+  + offset: offset from start address in bytes.
 If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
 The component calculates the size of the range based on offset and size of the value type
-  - value_type:
+  + value_type:
     - U_WORD (unsigned float from 1 register =16bit
     - S_WORD (signed float from one register)
     - U_DWORD (unsigned float from 2 registers = 32bit)